Salmon croquettes are an old recipe, once common on tables across both the American South and American Jewish households.

 Garnish it with some sour cream and a bit of caviar topped with chervil and chives – heaven!
 I choose to add some roasted Japanese peas into my croquettes for texture, but they can be easily left out if you so choose.
 This is my preferred brand of canned pink salmon.

-This is a delicious and fast meal without compromise, Citizens – I hope you choose to give it a try!
+This is a delicious and fast meal without compromise, Citizen!